 That being said, I’ll admit I was squeeing like a tween at all the pretties on Memaloose Hills Trail last week.

-[Full disclosure: I was so enamored with this place, I went back on Friday, too, so this is actually a photographic two-fer but I ain’t tellin’ which ones are which and that will be the closest I ever come to mismatched throw pillows.
-Vomit.]The weather was perfect and the location pristine.For a hiker, rolling up to a cool, calm trailhead parking lot at dawn and seeing a completely empty expanse of gravel to choose from is a level of bliss on par with finding the public restroom empty and recently serviced.
+The thing about wildflowers in the Columbia Gorge is that you have to hit it juuust right.
+You’ve got to time it with all the precision of an Army Ranger sniper to find the sweet spot when the balsamroots are glowing yellow, the paintbrush is blazing red, and the world-famous lupines are dripping down the hills like a purple paint ball skirmish.
+Monday was that day.For a hiker, rolling up to a cool, calm trailhead parking lot at dawn and seeing a completely empty expanse of gravel to choose from is a level of bliss on par with finding the public restroom empty and recently serviced.
 (It’s those giant white rolls of virgin toilet paper that put it over the top.)
-The forecast was for clear skies and climbing mercury, so I dressed in layers: body lotion, sunscreen, and insect repellent.
-It’s the perfect foundation for a nice, filthy skin butter later on when you add the sweat and trail dust.Being the first hiker of the day carries certain responsibilities.
+The forecast said climbing mercury, so I dressed in layers: body lotion, sunscreen, and insect repellent.
+It’s the perfect foundation for a nice, filthy skin butter when you add the sweat and trail dust.Being the first hiker of the day carries certain responsibilities.
 You must sweep the entire length of the trail for cobwebs with your face while swearing.
 Also, you must set out in a jacket that looks psychotically inappropriate to everyone you pass on the way back down in the rising heat.
 Hey, they weren’t there for the nipple raising at dawn, they can just shut it.
-As trailblazer, you will enjoy silence and an unlimited selection of guaranteed private peeing spots, a combo more potent than kittens and Xanax.But the best part by far is the fauna–we’re talking Disneyesque levels of woodland creatures, here.
-I couldn’t have conjured a larger gathering if I smeared honey on my boobs and burst into “Whistle While You Work.”
-Let’s move on.
+As trailblazer, you will enjoy silence and an unlimited selection of guaranteed private peeing spots, a combo more potent than kittens and Xanax.I met these two right off.
+I had no idea Propertius Duskywing butterflies and ringneck snakes were homies.

-The rest of the fritillaries and serpents didn’t socialize, probably because the latter were enormous.
+The rest of the bugs and serpents didn’t socialize, probably because the latter were enormous.
 The two Western Yellow-bellied Racers I met were four and five feet long respectively and highly anti-social.
 I mean, okay, we flirted but nothing came of it.
 They never called.

 The tiniest people I met were living in a gigantic hippy colony of absolute communism.
 See that dead tree?
-You can’t tell from the photo but its entire surface is actually flickering and flashing in the sun like a glitter ball.
+You can’t tell from the photo but its entire surface is actually flickering in the sun like a glitter ball.

-Yes, my darlings, that’s a monster pano.
 Click twice and inhale.

 May 15 & 19, 2017